DOI-ONRR/doi-extractives-data/research/sprint-pocketmouse/sprint-pocketmouse_interview-script.md

 1. "OK.
 First of all, can you tell me (in your own words) what you think this site is for?"

-2. "Who do you think the intended audience is for the site?"
+1. "Who do you think the intended audience is for the site?"

-3. _Draw the participant's attention to the global nav_ "Can you tell me what you think you'll see when you click on [nav item]?" _Ask this question for all nav items except HOME._
+1. _Draw the participant's attention to the global nav_ "Can you tell me what you think you'll see when you click on [nav item]?" _Ask this question for all nav items except HOME._

+1. _Draw the participant's attention to the glossary icon_ "Can you tell me what you think you'll see when you click on this?"

-4. "What questions does this site leave you with?
+1. "What questions does this site leave you with?
 Can you walk me through things you think are confusing?"

 ## Wrap up